danskmacabre/raspberry-pi-4-setup-guide/15-install-python-pip.md

 # Install Python and PIP

-## How to Install Python and PIP on Raspberry Pi 3 Model B+
+## How to Install Python and PIP on Raspberry Pi 4 Model B

 #### 1 - Install Python and PIP
 ---